Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road: Experimental Evaluation

 Figure~\ref{fig:num_planes} depicts the comparison between these variants on all four metrics.
 As expected, we see an increase in performance over all metrics as the size of the ground plane database is increased.
 This effect is exacerbated as the distance of objects from the camera increases.
 The plots also seem to indicate that doubling the number of planes from $10$k to $22$k results in minor performance improvement, and even degradation in some cases.
 This hints at a case of diminishing returns beyond a database with $10$k ground planes.
 With this in mind, we use a database of $10$k ground planes as our default choice in other experiments.

 \textbf{KITTI 2D detection and orientation benchmark}: The official 3D metric of the KITTI dataset is Average Orientation Similarity (AOS), which is defined in~\cite{Geiger2012CVPR} and multiplies the average precision (AP) of the 2D detector with the average cosine distance similarity for the azimuth.
 Hence, AP is by definition the upper bound of AOS.
 Our results are summarized in Table~\ref{table:kitti}, along with other top entries on the KITTI leaderboard.
 Since the AP and AOS metrics are heavily influenced by the 2D detection performance, we additionally list the ratio of AOS over AP for each method as done in previous works.
 This ratio is representative of how each method performs only on orientation estimation, while factoring out the 2D detector performance.
+This score is referred to as the Orientation Score (OS), which represents the error $(1 + cos(\Delta\theta))/2$ averaged across all examples.

 A cursory glance at Table~\ref{table:kitti} indicates that our model is mostly within a few precision points of other methods in terms on AP and AOS.
 This is expected given that our method is the only single-stage approach that does not require object proposals of any kind, thereby resulting in a speedup not possible with other multi-stage methods.
-More importantly, our best performing model (with a VGG19 backbone) only falls behind DeepMANTA\cite{chabot2017deep} by a small amount on the OS score, while beating out or remaining at par with other methods.
+More importantly, our best performing model (VGG19\_GPP10k) only falls behind DeepMANTA\cite{chabot2017deep} by a small amount on the OS score, while beating out or remaining at par with other methods.
 We manage to do so at a fraction of the computational cost, and without requiring additional annotations associated with keypoints, part labels, and part visibility as needed in DeepMANTA.
-Additionally, our method is the only one that does not rely on computing additional features such as disparity, semantic segmentation, instance segmentation, etc., and does not need multi-stage processing as in \cite{chen2016monocular, chabot2017deep, mousavian20173d}.
+Additionally, our method is the only one that does not rely on computing additional features such as disparity, semantic segmentation, instance segmentation, point clouds etc., and does not need multi-stage processing as in \cite{chen2016monocular, chabot2017deep, mousavian20173d, naiden2019shift, ku2019monocular}.